bateller/martinfitzpatrick.name/content/bioinformatics/metapath-gets-flexible-an-interactive-analysis-workflow-tool.md

 A key step in analysis is relating what you've found to other data sources.
 In order to facilitate this MetaPath supports data unification and entity-mapping for imported data sources.
 In English this means that it can map your data labels to biological entities.

-The most basic implementation of this is using synonym name matching, but other alternatives are available including remove NMR spectra processing via [MetaboHunter](metabohunter).
+The most basic implementation of this is using synonym name matching, but other alternatives are available including remote NMR spectra processing via [MetaboHunter](metabohunter).

 ![software/metapath/nh-demo-synonyms.png](/static/images/software/metapath/nh-demo-synonyms.png)